 What do I need in order to take GCSE Music?

-Students must be able to play an instrument or sing.
-Students are required to be of at least Grade 4 standard by Year 11 when taking their GCSE performance exam (not at the start of Year 10), they do not have to have taken the exams.
-Reading music is beneficial but can be taught.
-Students are expected to embrace all styles of music, even those they do not choose to listen to or perform as they will need to have knowledge of classical music styles as well as popular music, jazz and world music.
+Students should be able to play an instrument or sing.
+It would be beneficial for students to be at least Grade 3-5 standard by Year 11 when taking their GCSE performance exam (not at the start of Year 9), they do not have to have taken the exams.
+Reading music is beneficial but can be taught in year 9.
+Students are expected to embrace all styles of music and types of musicians, as they will need to have knowledge of classical music styles as well as popular music, jazz and world music.
 It does not matter what instrument you play or if you sing and do not play an instrument.
 There is no type of instrument more suited to GCSE than another.

-- Composition 1 to be completed by end of Year 10
+- Composition 1 to be completed by end of Autumn term Year 11

-- Composition 2 to be completed by end of Autumn term of Year 11
+- Composition 2 to be completed by end of Spring term of Year 11

 Mrs S Homewood - firstname.lastname@example.org